Frequently Asked COVID-19 Vaccine Questions

 How long will the vaccine take to kick in?

 The CDC says vaccines take a few weeks to “kick in”.
 In those weeks, your body is building an immune response against the virus.
-While a single dose of COVID-19 vaccine will provide a small amount of immunity, the second booster dose is critical for a person to get their maximum protection against COVID-19.
+While a single dose of Moderna and Pfizer vaccine will provide a small amount of immunity, the second booster dose is critical for a person to get their maximum protection against COVID-19.
+The Johnson & Johnson vaccine offers protection from a one-dose regiment, but this vaccine still takes a few weeks to develop its full immune response.

 If I have had COVID-19, do I still need to get the vaccine?